- 20 Mar 2020

 A. We have been clear that no landlord should evict a tenant because they have suffered financial hardship due to Covid-19 and we expect landlords to be flexible with tenants facing financial hardship and signpost them to the sources of financial support available.

-Our Coronavirus (Scotland) Bill will further protect renters in Scotland during the Covid-19 outbreak, in recognition of the severity of the situation we now find the country in.
-We are changing legislation to protect tenants from any eviction action for up to 6 months.
+In recognition of the severity of the situation we now find the country in, the Scottish Government has passed emergency legislation to protect renters in Scotland during the Covid-19 outbreak.
+The Coronavirus (Scotland) Act 2020 protects tenants in Scotland from any eviction action for up to 6 months.
 This will apply to both the private and social rented housing sectors and will ensure the position is absolutely clear for all landlords and tenants in Scotland.

 Q. What about access to a property to conduct viewings or where a move is scheduled?